nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all contacts

-Deletes all contacts from the contact list with one command
+Deletes all contacts from the contact list with one command.

 Format: `clear`

 * Every contact in the address book including their information is cleared.
-* User profile does not get deleted
+* User profile does not get deleted.

 [Scroll back to top](#table-of-contents)